secarrel/Bird_Count/README.md

 MENTION SOMETHING ABOUT BRITISH BIRD WATCHING

-Introducing 'Bird Count', a web app designed to enhance users' bird watching experience by allowing them to record their observations, keep up to date with community sightings, share their favourite photographs, and keep an eye on their bird watching stats!
+Introducing 'Bird Count', a web app designed to enhance users' bird-watching experience by allowing them to record their observations, keep up to date with community sightings, share their favourite photographs, and keep an eye on their bird-watching stats!
 This is a great way to keep track of the bird species users have seen, when and where!

 Bird count collects data about species' populations, distributions and behaviours.
 This information is important for ornithologists who have ambitions to improve species health through conservation practices.
 The [BTO](https://www.bto.org/) is an excellent example of an organisation who works to make a different for bird welfare and would benefit from this data.